 Stoves, stove construction, stove management, and fuels are the first topics considered.
 This discussion is followed by experiments illustrating the effect of heat upon starch and proteins.
 The necessary elementary principles involved are then applied to the cooking of cereals, vegetables, beverages, breads, meats, soups, simple cake mixtures, and puddings, and to the canning and preserving of fruits and vegetables.
 Special attention is given to the planning and serving of meals.
-Laboratory fee, \$4; key deposit, 25 cents.

 2. SEWING.
 Both semesters.
-Laboratory, nine hours.
+Laboratory, ten hours.
 This course includes practice in hand and machine sewing and dressmaking.
 The fundamental stitches are applied to simple articles and to the repairing of garments.
 Practice is given in the use of the sewing machine, and in the adaptation of commercial patterns.
 Suitable materials and trimmings are discussed.
 Undergarments, children's garments, and a dress are made.
 Notebook work is required.
-Key deposit, 25 cents.

-3. HYGIENE.
+HYGIENE.
 Both semesters.
 Class work, three hours.

 This course deals with the principles of elementary hygiene and their application in the maintenance of personal health and of sanitary conditions in the home and community.
-A study is made of the prevention and control of dis-ease through personal hygiene, the sanitary care of the house, and publichealth work.
+A study is made of the prevention and control of disease through personal hygiene, the sanitary care of the house, and publichealth work.
 Attention is also given to the recognition and reporting of symptoms, the practical care of the sick, and the giving of first-aid treatment in common emergencies in the home.

 4. DESIGN IN THE HOME AND IN CLOTHING.
 Both semesters.
-Laboratory, six hours.
+Laboratory. six hours.

 This course makes a study of the design principles used in dress and in the problems of the home.
 Suitable lines and colors for dress are discussed and many practical problems are given.
 In home decoration the study involves the choice and arrangement of furniture, the choice of wall paper and of rugs, the use of color in the home, and the selection and arrangement of pictures.
-Key deposit, 25 cents.